-Our model-based pose estimation process requires a calibrated camera.
+2) Pose Estimation of a Tagged Instrument: Our modelbased pose estimation process requires a calibrated camera.
 Endoscopic cameras have a large field of view and include large radial distortion.
-As a consequence, the calibration method must estimate the distortion parameter [2, 39].

-Only four degrees of freedom are necessary to estimate the attitude of the instrument axis (see next Section).
-Theoretically, the 4 degrees of freedom of the pose can be determined using the contour generator and its image (the apparent contour) of the cylinder [9].
+As a consequence, the calibration method must estimate the distortion parameter [2], [39].
+Only four degrees of freedom are necessary to estimate the attitude of the instrument axis (see next section).
+Theoretically, the 4 dofs of the pose can be determined using the contour generator and its image (the apparent contour) of the cylinder [8].
 However, the positions of the marking spots not only define the proper rotations and translations, but also give information on the orientation and position of the axis of the shaft.
-We then chose to estimate all the degrees of freedom of the instrument.
+We then chose to estimate the 6 dofs of the instrument.
 This can be done with analytical methods using both the apparent contours and one known point at the cylinder's surface [29].
-Other methods, like those proposed by Horaud [18], Haralick [14], DeMenthon [7] or Quan [33] can also be used.
+Other methods, like those proposed by Horaud [18], Haralick [15], DeMenthon [7] or Quan [33] for instance can also be used.

 However, the full pose estimation is interesting for robustness considerations only if all the available information given by the apparent lines and all the spots is used.
-To this purpose, the Virtual Visual Servoing (VVS) due to Marchand and Sundareswaran ([24, 34]) may handle the information redundancy.
-VVS is a numerical iterative method for minimizing the error between the extracted features and the forward projection of the object in the images, based on the image-based visual servoing (IBVS) schemes.
-This process needs the computation of an interaction matrix which relates the variations of each image feature and the the camera velocity screw $\tau$ .
-With the image features we use, the interaction matrix $L_s$ has the following form:
+To this purpose, the Virtual Visual Servoing (VVS) due to Marchand and Sundareswaran ([24], [34]) may handle the information redundancy.
+VVS is a numerical iterative method for minimizing the error between the extracted features and the forward projection of the object in the images and based on the image-based visual servoing (IBVS) schemes.
+This process needs the computation of an interaction matrix which relates the variations of each image feature and the the camera velocity screw τ .
+With the image features we use, the interaction matrix L_s has the following form: